Order now from Los Amigos Books!

 “Childhood friends work to unravel a mystery surrounding their orphanage, an abandoned school, and the influential family tied to both.
 Willa's inquiries give clear shape to the failures of American social institutions.
 These negative situations are good narrative foils, instigating character development.”

--Foreword Reviews, Ian Dailey, 5-star review“A gratifying, compelling, and unforgettable story of love, belonging, family, community crisis, and friendship, exploring themes of injustice, patriarchy, motherhood, taking responsibility, the consequences of addiction, privilege, gender identity, and broken systems in a thoughtful way.
-This middle-grade mystery delivers a powerful and heartfelt narrative, with enough depth and novelty to make a story about an orphanage appealing to both young and adult readers.
+-Foreword Reviews, Ian Dailey, 5-star review“A gratifying and unforgettable story of belonging, family, and friendship, exploring themes of injustice, motherhood, the consequences of addiction, privilege, gender identity, and broken systems in a thoughtful way.
+This middle-grade mystery delivers.
 I highly recommend this finely written tale.”

 -Readers’ Favorite, Emma Megan, 5-star review“Upper middle grade and teen readers will find Willa’s story features modern-day concerns, such as drugs and social conditions, while placing Willa and her friends amidst a storm of controversy that is as much about a sense of place and home as it is about safety, recovery, and growth. …Evocatively thought-provoking.”